7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 “Everywhere takes credit cards!”

-There’s a lot to know when it comes to managing money in a foreign country.
-It can be challenging figuring out how to use a foreign currency: from determining the best way to exchange money, avoiding ATM fees, and figuring out if you’re still on a budget while navigating an exchange rate… there’s a lot of mental gymnastics involved.
+From determining the best way to exchange money to avoiding ATM fees to figuring out if you’re still on a budget while navigating an exchange rate, there are a lot of mental gymnastics involved.

 You probably have all kinds of questions about things like how much to tip, whether you should use dollars, how to keep your cash safe (especially if carrying a lot of it), and whether your credit card will work anywhere.